 What is fascinating and disturbing is that many people are often unhappy about other’s success, even if they are a close friend.

-There are two basic types of envy or jealousy.
+There are two basic types of envy.
 One is being unhappy with another’s success, whether it is a friend or competitor.
 The other is silently rejoicing when someone you are envious of suffers a loss.
 The term for this second scenario is “schadenfreude”.
 Both elicit feelings of guilt because we know we shouldn’t feel this way.
 But when you try not to feel a certain way, it becomes worse.
 It’s even more problematic if you feel the person you have envied didn’t originally deserve his or her success.

 In light of the current neuroscience research, we now understand the impact of sustained frustration on your body’s chemistry and the resulting physical symptoms.
 This unknown writer succinctly points out that good health is the essence of living a good life.
 Yet, when we spend our energies comparing ourselves to others, we are frequently frustrated.
 This chronic anger with the attendant elevated levels of stress hormones wreaks havoc with every organ in your body and you’ll eventually get sick.

-Jealousy and pain
+Envy and pain

-I’ve had as much of a challenge with self-esteem and jealousy as anyone.
+I’ve had as much of a challenge with self-esteem and envy as anyone.
 I came from a tough household and it seemed if everyone had a life that I wanted.
 I was envious of friends, accomplishments, adventures, families, and the list went on.
-What is now obvious in retrospect was that my mother was insanely jealous and our family’s situation was never good enough.
+What is now obvious in retrospect was that my mother was insanely envious and our family’s situation was never good enough.
 She would become unhappy to the point that our whole family would move to another town to start over.
 The cycle would begin again and she would complain about any and everything.
 By the time I was 18 years old, we had lived in 11 different houses.
 After I refused to move from my high school area in Napa Valley, they kept on moving.
 It’s clear where I learned this pattern of behavior.

 When I ended up in chronic pain, it all become much more intense.
 It seemed everyone had something I wanted.
 The first thing I was envious of was not being in pain.
 Then it seemed that everyone had a better family life than I did.
 I become more and more socially isolated and I withdrew even more.
 Although, I wanted to re-engage with friends, my fear of rejection became almost a phobia.
 Holidays were particularly unpleasant.
 It seemed like every person in the world was having a better time than I was.
 Of all the terrible experiences I endured, the loneliness was crushing.
 It is one of the reasons I have described the world of chronic pain as, “The Abyss”.